ketanhdoshi/ketanhdoshi.github.io/_posts/2021-05-07-Bleu-Score-WER.md

 This ensures that the Brevity Penalty cannot be larger than 1, even if the predicted sentence is much longer than the target.
 We can see that if you predict very few words, this value will be low.

+#### Bleu Score
-Finally, to calculate the Bleu Score:
+Finally, to calculate the Bleu Score, we multiply the Brevity Penalty with the Geometric Average of the Precision Scores.

 ![]({{ site.baseurl }}/assets/images/BleuScore/Bleu-1.png)
 *Bleu Score (Image by Author)*